smrrazavian/gap_installation/README.md

 # GAP Installation Script

-This script automates the installation process for the GAP system on Ubuntu-based systems.
-It downloads the GAP archive, extracts it, installs the required dependencies, configures the system, and creates an alias for easy access to the GAP command.
+This script automates the installation process for the GAP system on Ubuntu-based systems or macOS.
+It downloads the GAP archive, installs the required dependencies, configures the system, and creates an alias for easy access to the GAP command.

 ## Prerequisites

-- Ubuntu-based system (tested on Ubuntu 18.04 and higher)
+- Ubuntu-based system (tested on Ubuntu 18.04 and higher) or macOS
-- `wget` command-line utility
+- `wget` command-line utility (pre-installed on Ubuntu, can be installed on macOS using Homebrew)

 ## Usage